Business and Enterprise

-Moreover, organizations are unaware of the existential Dark Web threat, where cybercriminals transact on more than 20 billion stolen usernames and passwords from public data breaches, to target websites, applications, databases and systems.
+Moreover, organisations are unaware of the existential Dark Web threat, where cybercriminals transact on more than 20 billion stolen usernames and passwords from public data breaches, to target websites, applications, databases and systems.
 They do this because they know that more than 60% of the time, employees and contractors reuse the same password or use common-stolen passwords on multiple websites, applications and systems.
 This represents the most pervasive cyber attack landscape the world has ever seen.
-Every few seconds, an organization is hit with a ransomware attack.
-Compounding the stolen credential problem is the fact that IT and security teams have no visibility or centralized control over the passwords used to access company assets.
+Every few seconds, an organisation is hit with a ransomware attack.
+Compounding the stolen credential problem is the fact that IT and security teams have no visibility or centralised control over the passwords used to access company assets.

 Deploying a zero-trust password management platform is absolutely essential for preventing the most common data breaches.
-The software generates high-strength, random passwords and tracks security and compliance throughout the organization.
+The software generates high-strength, random passwords and tracks security and compliance throughout the organisation.
 Implementing two-factor authentication (2FA) and role-based enforcement policies help keep businesses of any size safe from ransomware and other password-related data breaches.

 Zero-trust is a security model that enforces secure access to everything by everyone.
-All users and devices are authenticated and authorized before being granted access to critical networks, applications and data.
+All users and devices are authenticated and authorised before being granted access to critical networks, applications and data.
 It is a comprehensive framework that ensures maximum security without sacrificing performance and user experience.

 Keeper uses best-in-class encryption technologies, multi-factor authentication, granular access controls, and sharing policies that may include business unit isolation.
-These capabilities ensure that access to critical resources is granted only when needed and only by authorized users.
+These capabilities ensure that access to critical resources is granted only when needed and only by authorised users.

-Keeper deploys at enterprise scale across any number of users, from a small entity to organizations with hundreds of thousands of employees and contractors.
+Keeper deploys at enterprise scale across any number of users, from a small entity to organisations with hundreds of thousands of employees and contractors.
 Keeper seamlessly and quickly integrates with any on-premise or cloud-based identity solutions, including AD, LDAP, Azure, SCIM, as well as IdPs that are SAML compliant.
 This includes SSO solutions such as Azure, Okta, Centrify, BeyondTrust, JumpCloud, OneLogin and Ping Identity.

 Keeper also provides developer APIs, which allow Keeper to be integrated with any type of on-premise, cloud-based, or hybrid-cloud environment.
 For event tracking and reporting, Keeper seamlessly integrates with all major security information and event management (SIEM) solutions, including Splunk, Sumo Logic, LogRhythm, IBM, DEVO and any system that supports Syslog-formatted events.